 How do I disable the Radeon Software (ALT+R) overlay

-If you're using a computer with an AMD Radeon graphics card, and you install the official Adrenalin drivers for it, you may encounter an annoying feature: when you are playing games or using full-screen apps, you see a Radeon Software prompt in the corner of the screen, prompting you to press ALT+R to open.
+If you're using a computer with an AMD Radeon graphics card, and you install the official Adrenalin drivers, you may encounter an annoying feature: when you are playing games or using full-screen apps, you see a Radeon Software prompt in the corner of the screen, prompting you to press ALT+R to open.
 If you want to get rid of the overlay showing this message, read this tutorial:

 The AMD Radeon Software Overlay (ALT+R)